 Click the Process Import button to complete pulling in the grades from Canvas.

 At this point the letter grade either pulled in from Canvas or manually entered by you will display in the Roster Grade column.
+Clicking the “View All” button can make it easier to see and check all grades in larger classes.
 Double check for any errors and keep in mind that only allowed grades based on student and course type will be permitted.
 If there are any errors or missing data, it could be because the letter grade you pulled over from Canvas is not an allowed grade in the Student Information System.
 On this page you still have the ability to set a different letter grade prior to submitting.